Home

 Built-In Functions and Data Selection

 To use a built-in function, in the placeholder of the column, type the name of the function, followed by its parentheses.
 If the function takes some parameters, remember to follow the rules to call a parameterized function.
-Here is an example that uses some date-based built-in functions to display the ages of the students:
+You can also include a function in any of the operators we have reviewed so far.
+You can also involve a built-in function in an expression.

 User-Defined Functions and Data Selection